jonnor/datascience-master/tip360/braindump.md

 #### Physical design
 Position and orientation of microphone is important.
-Cosistent for all sensors.
+Should be consistent for all sensors installation.

 At head level or higher.
-Away from reflective sources like walls.
+Normally away from reflective sources like walls.
+However specify

 Solar panels towards the sun.
 In an area away from.
 At angle, avoid catching snow/leaves/dust.